adil192/adil192/README.md

 - 🔭 I’m currently studying Computer Science and Maths at the University of Manchester.
 - 📫 How to reach me:
     - Email: [adilhanney@disroot.org](mailto:adilhanney@disroot.org)
-    - For anything related to a repo, please post in its Issues section
+    - For anything related to a repo, please post in its Discussions or Issues section
 - 😄 Pronouns: they/them or he/him